 You should not use Talwin unless you are already using a similar opioid medicine and are tolerant to it.
 Opioid medicines include fentanyl, hydrocodone, morphine, oxycodone, and many others.
 Ask your doctor if you are not sure you are opioid-tolerant.

 To make sure Talwin is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;

 asthma or sulfite allergy;

 blockage in your digestive tract (stomach or intestines);

 liver or kidney disease; or

-How is Talwin (pentazocine)given?
+How is Talwin given?

-Pentazocine is injected under the skin or into a muscle, or into a vein through an IV.
+Talwin is injected under the skin or into a muscle, or into a vein through an IV.
 A healthcare provider will give you this injection.

-Pentazocine is usually given only for a short time.
+Talwin is usually given only for a short time.